readthedocs/readthedocs.org/docs/user/faq.rst

    To use private repositories, you need a plan on `Read the Docs for Business <https://readthedocs.com>`__.

+error: pathspec
+"""""""""""""""

 .. code-block:: text

    error: pathspec 'main' did not match any file(s) known to git

-**Resolution:** A specified branch does not exist in your reposistory.
+**Resolution:** A specified branch does not exist in the git repository.
-This might be because you have just created a blank repository (with no commits) or because the default branch has changed name.
-If for instance, you have changed your default branch on GitHub from ``master`` to ``main``, you need to visit :guilabel:`Admin > Advanced Settings` to change the name of the default branch that Read the Docs expects to find when cloning your repository.
+This might be because the git repository was recently created (and has no commits nor branches) or because the default branch has changed name.
+If for instance, the default branch on GitHub changed from ``master`` to ``main``, you need to visit :guilabel:`Admin > Advanced Settings` to change the name of the default branch that Read the Docs expects to find when cloning the repository.

+Permission denied (publickey)
+"""""""""""""""""""""""""""""

 .. code-block:: text